 Rise time less than five seconds

-To open Control System Designer, in the Simulink model window, select Analysis > Control Design > Control System Designer.
+To open Control System Designer, in the Simulink model window, in the Apps gallery, click Control System Designer.

 Control System Designer opens and automatically opens the Edit Architecture dialog box.